kinvolk/autoscaler/cluster-autoscaler/cloudprovider/packet/README.md

 ## Permissions and credentials

-The autoscaler needs a `ServiceAccount` with permissions for Kubernetes and requires credentials for interacting with OpenStack.
+The autoscaler needs a `ServiceAccount` with permissions for Kubernetes and requires credentials for interacting with Packet.

 An example `ServiceAccount` is given in [examples/cluster-autoscaler-svcaccount.yaml](examples/cluster-autoscaler-svcaccount.yaml).